trishela7/Encryption-and-Decryption/README.md

 Assignment: Create an encryption program that accepts sentences or a key(Formula) and will undo the encryption

 Create an encryption program using the following directives:
-1) Create an Encryption formula: the formula should work on "do and un-do"
+1) Create an encryption formula: the formula should work on "do and un-do"
 2) Create a program that accepts a sentence(s) from the user/Must be a real sentence(s)
 3) With the encryption key ( Formula) the sentence(s) will be encrypted
 4) Display the final result